vladoro/spotify-test-1/README.md

 ### To Use

-1. clone the repo
+1. fork the repo
-2. `npm install` or `yarn add`
+2. `npm install`
-3. add `.env` file
+3. edit .env file with environment variables you need
-4. edit `/models/index` to the database config of your choosing
+4. `npm start`
-5. eidt `/config/config.js` to the configuration of your choosing'
+5. go to ./client
-6. edit `app.js` to the routes you'd like to use
+6. `npm install`
-7. edit `routes` to your liking
+7. `npm start`

-## Enjoy
+## You are ready to make the evaluation